jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

 ## Example Template Input Files

 > Note: the below are partial template input files to demonstrate SIERRA's
-> capabilities, and are not likely functional as-is with ARGoS or ROS.
+> capabilities, and are not likely functional as-is with ARGoS or ROS1.

 The ARGoS `ideal.argos` is based on the ARGoS foraging example [here](https://www.argos-sim.info/examples.php).
-The ROS+Gazebo and ROS+Turtlebot3 `turtlebot3_sim.launch` is based on the ROBOTIS Gazebo example [here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations).
+The ROS1+Gazebo and ROS1+Turtlebot3 `turtlebot3_sim.launch` is based on the ROBOTIS Gazebo example [here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations).

 <details> <summary>ARGoS (ideal.argos)</summary>